-The first trailer for Breath of the Wild 2 was debuted during Nintendo's E3 showcase in June 2019.
+The first trailer for The Legend of Zelda: Tears of the Kingdom debuted during Nintendo's E3 showcase in June 2019.
+Amazingly, it's now been more than 1,000 days since its announcement.
 While only 86 seconds long, there's plenty to discuss.

 It begins with a number of green symbols (Twilight magic?) circling a corpse in the darkness.
 Link and Zelda are then seen riding an elephant-like mount through a cave before finding the figure.
 Red smoke (known as Malice) follows and this is where all hell breaks loose, as it appears that a ritual is being performed to bring presumably Ganon (or Ganondorf) back to life.